In the News

 VIDEO | Living Ink Technologies offers alternative to carbon black for printing inks

-Living Ink Technologies offers a carbon-negative pigment for use in black inks that can be a drop-in replacement.
 In this interview, Devon Murrie, Director of Partnerships and Strategic Growth, explains Algae Ink, using bio-based waste streams, why it is attractive to so many brands for printing on both textile- and paper-based printed items.
 WATCH VIDEO

 PRESS | Algae is the new black: Nike sneaker swaps petroleum for sustainable ink